-Theme Opportunity Link to other relevant plans, policies and strategies Community and Local authorities and other organisations recognising the climate and nature crises and driving local action to reduce carbon emissions and reach net zero (including through the adoption of nature-based solutions), as well as the importance of access to nature in place making.
-Economic Transition Plan 2022-2025 (PDF) (nottinghamshire.gov.uk) Nature Positive Universities (naturepositiveuniversities.net) Transforming our towns and city for people and nature (PDF) (nottinghamshirewildlife.org) Creating a Wilder Nottinghamshire by 2030 (PDF) (nottinghamshirewildlife.org) Creating hamshirewildlife.org) Nottinghamshire Net Zero Framework (in prep.)
-Other local authority plans/strategies and neighbourhood plans relating to climate change, the environment and place. local action including through site-based habitat management works and species recording, which benefit biodiversity but also help deliver health and wellbeing benefits through exercise and contact with nature.
+Theme Opportunity Link to other relevant plans, policies and strategies Local authorities and other organisations recognising the climate and nature crises and driving local action to reduce carbon emissions and reach net zero (including through the adoption of nature-based solutions), as well as the importance of access to nature in place making.
+Economic Transition Plan 2022-2025 (PDF) (nottinghamshire. gov.uk) Nature Positive Universities (naturepositiveuniversities.net) Transforming our towns and city for people and nature (PDF) (nottinghamshirewildlife.org) Creating a Wilder Nottinghamshire by 2030 (PDF) (nottinghamshirewildlife.org) Nottinghamshire Net Zero Framework (in prep.)
+Other local authority plans/strategies and neighbourhood plans relating to climate change, the environment and place.
+Community and local action Volunteering opportunities as a way for people to engage with their local environment, including through site-based habitat management works and species recording, which benefit biodiversity but also help deliver health and wellbeing benefits through exercise and contact with nature.
 A number of Friends groups exist across the county, supported by a range of partners.
 Local Authorities and Community Groups (nottsbag.org.uk) Well-developed citizen science and recording programmes providing valuable data on a range of species, whilst also engaging people with the natural world.
 Increasing interest in and awareness of wildlife gardening as a means of providing havens for wildlife in urban areas.
 High-profile environmental campaigns and campaigners, at a local, national and international level, inspiring local action to protect local places and demand positive changes benefitting nature and the wider environment.
-Data and evidence Better data, evidence and tools allowing advocacy and improved decision making, including in relation to environmental equity.
-Use of technology including Artificial Intelligence and bioacoustics to improve e.g. recording and monitoring of species/habitats.
+Data and Better data, evidence and tools allowing advocacy and improved decision making, including in relation to environmental equity. evidence Use of technology including Artificial Intelligence and bioacoustics to improve e.g. recording and monitoring of species/habitats.